bloominstituteoftechnology/node-api1-project/README.md

   - respond with HTTP status code `200` (OK).
   - return the newly updated _user document_.

-#### Notes
+#### Important Notes

+- Test your work manually using Postman or HTTPie.
+Run automatic tests by executing `npm test`.
 - You are welcome to create additional files but **do not move or rename existing files** or folders.
 - Do not alter your `package.json` file except to install additional libraries or add additional scripts. **Do not update existing libs**.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
-- Schedule time to review, refine, and assess your work.
-- Perform basic professional polishing including spell-checking and grammar-checking on your work.

 ### Task 3: Stretch Problems